Why did .com prices go up and how high will they go?

 Why is this happening?

-Verisign (the registry operator for .com) created a deal with our mutual regulator ICANN (aka "The Man") to have .com pricing go up by about 7% every year for the next 10 years.
-Verisign is required to pause price increases during two of those years, but they would otherwise have authorization to steadily raise prices through 2029.
+Verisign (the registry operator for .com) created a deal with our mutual regulator ICANN (aka "The Man") to have .com pricing go up by about 7% every year until 2030.

 What does this mean for me?

-At Porkbun, we usually sell all our domains close to the wholesale cost, and we do everything in our power to give you the best price possible.
-If you want to go in deeper into how domain pricing works, we have a handy article from our Blog that breaks it all down.
+At Porkbun, we usually sell all of our domains close to the wholesale cost, and we do everything in our power to give you the best price possible.
+If you want to dig deeper into how domain pricing works, we have a handy article from our Blog that breaks it all down.
+Speaking of our blog, you can also find a list of upcoming price increases for all of the TLDs we support.

 What happens now?

 You can find our current .com pricing here.
-To save money and avoid the pending increase, considering renewing your .com domains today.
+To save money and avoid the pending increase, consider renewing your .com domains today.

-• If you’ve been eyeing a .com for a while, buy now, as the price can only increase in the future
+- If you’ve been eyeing a .com for a while, buy it now, as the price can only increase in the future.